 When I first started prepping, it was hard to find information by women in the sea of information out there.

-As mom and wife my focus is taking care of my family no matter the circumstances.
-From power outages to the zombie apocalypse my kids are still going to look to me and ask “whats for dinner?"
+As a mom and wife, my focus is taking care of my family, no matter the circumstances.
+From power outages to the zombie apocalypse, my kids will still look to me and ask, "What's for dinner?"

-Ladies it is our job to care for our families, to be prepared in whatever way that looks like for you.
-It is time to take action, take your next steps, and get started on your preparedness journey.
+Ladies, it is our job to care for our families and to be prepared in whatever way that looks like for you.
+It is time to take action, take your next steps, and start your preparedness journey.

 Hello!
-I'm Allison and my age shall not be named.
-I have been with my husband, Joe, for longer than we've been apart.
+I'm Allison, and my age shall not be named.
+I have been with my husband, Joe, longer than we've been apart.
 We have been married since 2002.
-We have four amazing kids between 13-20.
-We lost our 18-year old son in October of 2021 and this journey has been the hardest thing I have ever done in my life.
+We have four amazing kids.
+We lost our 18-year-old son in October of 2021; this journey has been the hardest thing I have ever done.

-In 2020 we moved our five-acre homestead in SW WA state to our current 20-acre homestead in North Idaho.
-Moving a homestead to a new state was hard but so worth it.
+In 2020, we moved our five-acre homestead in SW WA state to our 20-acre homestead in North Idaho.
+Moving a homestead to a new state was challenging but so worth it.
 We moved our beehives, chickens, and as many garden perennials as I could pot up.

-Over the years we have raised poultry for eggs & meat, dairy goats, meat goats, geese, and turkeys.
-Our goal is to produce as much of our own food as we are able, though I also believe that no one can be 100% self-sufficient.
-We like to experiment and try new things and make all kinds of mistakes.
+Over the years, we have raised poultry for eggs & meat, dairy goats, meat goats, geese, and turkeys.
+Our goal is to produce as much of our food as possible, though I also believe that no one can be 100% self-sufficient.
+We like to experiment, try new things, and make all kinds of mistakes.

-I believe that every single one of us should be a prepper in whatever way, shape, or form works for you.
+Everyone should be a prepper in whatever way, shape, or form works for our families.
 This is our responsibility as women and keepers of our homes.
-There is no excuse just get started.
+There is no excuse; just get started.

-I love aprons and coffee, I think lipstick goes well with muck boots, and if you were here in person I'd feed you a snack.
+I love aprons and coffee.
+I think lipstick goes well with muck boots, and if you were here in person, I'd feed you a snack.
+Welcome!